After seven years, Project VISION to meet at new site

 For seven years, Project VISION, a community-based organization originally created to respond to the heroin epidemic in the Rutland area, has been meeting at Alliance Community Fellowship Church at the Howe Center.

-But the church, known as ACF, is moving and can no longer host the VISION meetings, Pastor Erron Hubbell told the attendees at the monthly meeting on Thursday.
+But the church, known as ACF, is moving and can no longer host the VISION meetings, Pastor Erron Hubbell told the attendees at the monthly meeting last Thursday.

 Hubbell said he and the ACF community are dedicated to VISION and its mission, however, so they found a new home for VISION to meet.